 Ivalo was my stepping-off point to reach Inari, home base of the Sami indigenous people, which clearly cultivated the hearty, hard-working heritage of the region.
 Along the shores of Lake Inari (top) sits the Siida Museum, the Sami Parliament building in Finland (bottom left).
 The Sami Parliament of Norway, with its strikingly ice-like architecture, is located in what was my destination after Inari: Karasjok (bottom right).

 The museum was created by a Sami leader, who wanted to educate his own countrymen about his distinct culture.
 It started as a collection of buildings that represented his people's open-air lifestyle (top); unfortunately, this part of the museum was closed for the season.
 However, inside was a temporary multimedia art exhibit emphasizing their connection to nature (bottom left).
 The main part of the museum traces the history and traditions of the Sami through the seasons.
 I was particularly taken by a part about how the community in Russia is struggling to survive.
 One artifact in the museum -- the Gramota, or Archive of the Skolt Sami, which maintains the tribes' land rights in Russia -- was hidden by villagers through troubled times, including the Soviet regime (bottom right).
-In 2015, it was nominated to be included in the UNESCO Memory of the World register
+In 2015, it was nominated to be included in the UNESCO Memory of the World register.

 In the beginning, the Sami had pagan beliefs based around nature gods.
 Over the years, some adopted more Christian values, as the religion spread through the area.
 But their lands, as with most of Norway and Finland, remain relatively secular.
 Most small communities have a single church whose simple construction belie a humility in the face of God, such as the white, wooden Alta Church (left).
 Churches were built from local materials, mostly timber, but some spruced up the boards with color, such as Kautokeino Church (middle).
 The Lapp Church in Sodankyla, one of the oldest wooden churches in Finland, has become dwarfed by the new, partially stone one next door (right).